annaliese-pintar/FaceBox/README.md

 # FaceBox

 ## How It Works
-FaceBox is a box that opens with facial recognition.
-The python application for this project runs on a Raspberry Pi 4, which controls the solenoid that holds the box shut, the camera module for live video feed, and the two LED lights that indicate the state of the application.
-The application automatically starts when the Raspberry Pi turns on.
-When the application starts, the green LED turns on.
-The camera module provides live feed for the application to visualize a face and compare it to the image provided.
-If the face matches the face in the image, the solenoid will release the latch and the box will be opened.
-If the face does not match the provided image, the red LED will blink three times.
-At the end of the application, the green LED will turn off and the Raspberry Pi auomatically shuts off.
+FaceBox is a facial recognition-enabled box that unlocks when it recognizes your face.
+The project runs on a Raspberry Pi 4, which manages three key components: the locking solenoid, the camera module providing live video feed, and two LED indicators that show the system's status.
+The application launches automatically when the Raspberry Pi powers on, signaled by the green LED illuminating.
+Using the camera's live feed, the system compares any detected face with the pre-stored reference image.
+Upon a successful match, the solenoid releases the latch, allowing the box to open.
+If no match is found, the red LED blinks three times to indicate failure.
+When the process completes, the green LED turns off and the Raspberry Pi automatically shuts down.

 ### Video showing how the box works:
 [![Video explaining the box](https://img.youtube.com/vi/-yx-T_3bWLI/0.jpg)](https://youtu.be/-yx-T_3bWLI)